qxxst/hybrid-perk-deck/README.md

 In the future, I would like to give different weapons different rates of intimidation.
 The lowered probability prevents automatic firearms from being overpowered, but also means that non-automatic firearms are extremely unlikely to trigger the effect.
 I also would like to prevent the Perk Deck from being able to intimidate special units like Bulldozers and Tasers.
 ### Rogue
 TBD
+### Armorer
+I was interested in modifying the Armorer perk deck's invincibility period after your armor is broken, with the goal of using it as a mechanic to get out of tight situations.
+Unfortunately, I was unable to add it to this mod without the game crashing upon startup.
+This was also an issue with the original version of the mod.

+I may give it another shot in the future, but right now I'm not sure how to fix whatever's wrong with it.